'Abla f Arabic

 , was one of the twelve apostles.
 He was a tax collector, and supposedly the author of the first gospel in the New Testament.
 He is considered a saint in many Christian traditions.
 The variant Matthias

 also occurs in the New Testament belonging to a separate apostle.
 The name appears in the Old Testament as Mattithiah

-MAVIS f English
+Mavis f English

 , of uncertain origin.
-It was first used as a given name by the British author Marie Corelli, who used it for a character in her novel 'The Sorrows of Satan
+It was first used as a given name by the British author Marie Corelli, who used it for a character in her novel The Sorrows of Satan

-MELVILLE m English
+Melville m English

 .
 A famous bearer of the surname was the American author Herman Melville (1819-1891), who wrote several novels including Moby-Dick

-MEREDITH m & f Welsh, English
+Meredith m & f Welsh, English

 From the Welsh name Maredudd

 .
 Since the mid-1920s it has been used more often for girls than for boys in English-speaking countries, though it is still a masculine name in Wales.
 A famous bearer of this name as surname was the English novelist and poet George Meredith (1828-1909).